- 4 Varian Trilogy/TrueBeam IGRT Linear Accelerator (including kv imager and portal imager)

 - 1 Xoft Electronic Brachytherapy System

-The Washington University Medical Center is a federation of several institutions owned by the University and other independent institutions.
-It is the central radiation therapy and diagnosis facility for the entire complex of hospitals and clinics associated with Washington University School of Medicine which combined have nearly 2000 beds.
-The Radiation Oncology Department resides in the new Siteman Cancer Center.
+The Washington University Medical Center is a federation of several institutions owned by the university and other independent institutions.
+It is the central radiation therapy and diagnosis facility for the entire complex of hospitals and clinics associated with Washington University School of Medicine, which combined have nearly 2,000 beds.
+The Department of Radiation Oncology resides in the new Siteman Cancer Center.
 Our facility is a designated NCI Comprehensive Cancer Center facility.
 The Physics Residency Program utilizes other facilities within the Washington University Medical Center including Barnes-Jewish Hospital.

 The Department of Radiation Oncology operates one of the largest clinical services in the country.
-Fourteen faculty radiation oncologists and twelve physician residents are involved in the provision of patient care and intramural and cooperative group clinical protocols.
-The physician faculty is responsible for the treatment of approximately 2,200 new cancer patients per year, representing 50% of all cancer patients in the St. Louis area, or about 30% of all cancer patients in the State of Missouri requiring this form of treatment.
+22 faculty radiation oncologists and 12 physician residents are involved in the provision of patient care and intramural and cooperative group clinical protocols.
+The physician faculty is responsible for the treatment of approximately 2,200 new cancer patients per year, representing 50% of all cancer patients in the St. Louis area, or about 30% of all cancer patients in the state of Missouri requiring this form of treatment.

-The Physics Division of the Department of Radiation Oncology includes 22 radiation oncology physicists, 3 imaging physicists, 2 computer scientists, 14 dosimetrists, 4 brachytherapy technicians, 4 clinical engineers, and 4 physics residents.
+The Physics Division of the Department of Radiation Oncology includes 30 radiation oncology physicists, 3 imaging physicists, 2 computer scientists, 14 dosimetrists, 4 brachytherapy technicians, 4 clinical engineers, and 6 physics residents.
 The Physics Division is organized into three main activities: research, education, and clinical.
-The clinical activities include specific services: treatment planning, brachytherapy, imaging, treatment localization, stereotactic, protons, MR Guided Therapy, and QA.
-All physics faculty participate in the various education and training programs that include the Physics Residency Program, Physician Residency Program, Dosimetrist Training Program through Southern Illinois University (SIU), and Therapist Training Program (SIU and St. Louis University).
+The clinical activities include specific services: treatment planning, brachytherapy, imaging, treatment localization, stereotactic, protons, MR-Guided Therapy, and QA.
+All physics faculty participate in the various education and training programs that include the Physics Residency Program, Physician Residency Program, Dosimetrist Training Program through Southern Illinois University (SIU), and Therapist Training Program (SIU and Saint Louis University).

 Residents have access to a wide range of dosimetry instrumentation, radiation treatment planning systems, imaging and localization systems, simulators, and treatment machines.